Toddler Assistant Teacher jobs at Save the Children US - 1069 jobs

 We are looking to build an inclusive team at Save the Children.
 We offer a range of outstanding benefits to support this goal:

-* Time off: 11 paid holidays plus 10 days for winter break and 5 days for spring break, (with additional 5 hours PTO.
+* Paid time off: 10 days winter break and 5 days spring break, 5 personal days, 11 holidays plus 2 floating holidays per year.

 * Health: Competitive health care, dental and vision coverage for you and your family.
 Employer paid short term disability and long-term disability benefits.

-* Health Savings Accounts (HSA): Option to select HSA if enrolled into High-Deductible Health Plan in which company matches a portion of contribution.
+* Health Savings Accounts (HSA): Option to select HSA if enrolled into a High-Deductible Health Plan in which the company matches a portion of the contribution.

-* Flexible Spending Accounts (FSA): Option to enroll into health care and dependent care options.
+* Flexible Spending Accounts (FSA): Option to enroll in health care and dependent care options.

 * Life: Agency paid life and accidental death and dismemberment benefits (AD&D).